 About the script

-Content is created in text files, processed by the script and published on the web.
+Content is created in text files, using the markdown format, processed by the script and published on the web.
 That's it.

 Table of Contents